DavidJCobb/pokecustomemerald/ROADMAP.md

   * I've added a `CurrentBattleAllowsForfeiting()` function in `battles/battle_allows_forfeiting.c`.
 Whatever flag I add to indicate these battles can be checked for in there.
 * Battle ambient weather improvements
   * Some weathers fade the color palettes, e.g. rain darkening the battle scene.
 Make it so that when you enter the Bag or Party menus, these fades are maintained.
 Currently, the weather fade reverts simultaneously while the screen fades to black, despite us not taking any action to undo the fades ourselves.
+* Ensure that custom game options don't break Recorded Battles.
+We should probably find a way to store the battle-related CGOs that are in effect during a Recorded Battle, with the data for said recorded battle.
+* Fairy type
+* Physical/special split

 ### Cheat/debug menus
 * Field Debug Menu